vaccovecrana/gitflow-oss-java-slim/README.md

 It is primarily targeted towards Open source Java developers and organizations that need to manage the complexity of building, versioning and releasing binary code artifacts.

-Documentation is available at https://vaccovecrana.github.io/gitflow-oss-java-slim/
+Documentation is available at https://vaccovecrana.github.io/gitflow-oss-java-slim/ and gets generated using `mdbook`.